winterhuz/AI-course/_posts/2021-03-01-whats-jekyll.md

 ---
 layout: post
-title: What's Jekyll?
+title: language models
 category: [Example]
-tags: [jekyll]
+tags: [natral language processing]
 ---

 [Jekyll](https://jekyllrb.com) is a static site generator, an open-source tool for creating simple yet powerful websites of all shapes and sizes.